-Business with Information Technology: Graded 2 Unit (HP0L 48) is spread over two semesters giving students more time to complete their project.
-This reduces pressure on students and helps learning, as students have more time to work with organisations and appreciate the practical application of their course.
+Business with Human Resource Management: Graded Unit 2 (HP7H 48) is spread over two semesters giving students more time to complete their project.
+This reduces pressure on students and helps learning as students have more time to work with organisations and appreciate the practical application of their course.

-Information and Communication Technology in Business (HP7A 48) is spread over two semesters and, as it develops competencies in identifying, evaluating, managing and presenting business information should support completion of Business with Information Technology: Graded Unit 2 (HP0L 48).
-The delivery of this Unit over two semesters can also assist with timetabling of IT rooms.
+Information and Communication Technology in Business (HP7A 48) is also spread over two semesters and this can assist timetabling of IT rooms.
+Where this unit is spread over two semesters, it develops competencies in identifying, evaluating, managing and presenting business information which should support completion of Graded Unit 2.